Riminder/hrflow-connectors/DOCUMENTATION.md

         yield data

 ```
 Defining the `WarehouseWriteAction` is in many aspects quite similar.
-Only the corresponding callable has a different signature
+Only the corresponding callable has a different signature.

+:warning: _Mind that the underlying function is expected to **always** return the list of items for which the `write` operation failed_.
+If no such failure happened it should return an **_empty list_**.:warning:
 ```python
 import json
 import typing as t